-This is a must read for any couple, especially at the beginning stages of a relationship.
+This is a must-read for any couple, especially at the beginning stages of a relationship.
 It gives sound, helpful and practical advice which if put into practice can reduce arguments.
 It makes you take a look at yourself and helps you to understand your partner better.
-It is a book that should be read again and by both partners lest you lose your way again later down the line or change partners.

 Great book with principles and actions you can begin applying to your relationship immediately.
 The underlying themes of the book are…

 - Don’t sweat the small stuff

 - Stop and think before you speak or take action.

 These 2 guiding principles can eliminate so many issues.
 I recommend this to anyone in a relationship or even single people to apply to their next relationship.
 Great book and you don’t have to read from front to back but can jump around to what interest you.
 Full of short stories and anecdotes that help you open up to a different, less stressful way of thinking about things, relationships, and life.

 Loving Someone with Borderline Personality Disorder: How to Keep Out-of-Control Emotions from Destroying Your Relationship by Shari Y. Manning Ph.D., Marsha M. Linehan Ph.D.
 ABPP

 This book in a word: fluff.
 There are 100 short chapters, each on an idea to improve your marriage.
 But there are actually about 5 ideas, rephrased 20 times each.
 Each chapter follows the same format: an introduction of the idea, a story illustrating the idea, the author telling how he and his wife live the concept perfectly, and a disclaimer.